Preggo Gals' Guide to Dealing with Gallstones

 But if these tricks don’t cut it or things get hairy, surgery might be on the table:

-• Laparoscopic Cholecystectomy: A safe surgery for taking out the gallbladder, especially after the first trimester.
+• Laparoscopic Cholecystectomy: A safe procedure for removing it, especially after the first trimester.

 • Endoscopic Retrograde Cholangiopancreatography (ERCP): Gets rid of stones in the bile ducts.